-5 Run the Study.

-■ Click Run if from the Simulation CommandManager.
-View the Results folder.

-Note: 100,000 cycles represents approximately 100 cycles/dive x 100 dives/year x 10-year life expectancy of the unit.
+- 5 Run the Study. - Click Run Manager.
+View the Results folder. - Note: 100,000 cycles represents approximately 100 cycles/dive x 100 dives/year x 10-year life expectancy of the unit.

 - 6 View the Life Plot. - Double click on the Results2 (-Life-) folder.
 The Life plot is displayed. - 7 Display the Chart Options PropertyManager. - Double-click on the Total Life (cycle) plot in the Graphics areas as illustrated.
 The Chart Options PropertyManager is displayed.